Definition of Survival Skills

-Survival skills include the combined knowledge and abilities of methods and techniques that will be used in situations where modern conveniences and infrastructures don’t exist or have been damaged.
+The core definition of survival skills is the ability to remain alive.
+However, I would expand on that definition… the combined knowledge and abilities of methods and techniques that will be used in situations where modern conveniences and infrastructures don’t exist, or have been damaged.

 There is an underlying theme though…